Common Name: Himalayan Balsam

 Himalayan Balsam, also called Policeman’s helmet, is native to the western Himalayas.
-It was introduced to North America as an ornamental garden plant and was first recorded in Connecticut in 1883.
+It was introduced to North America as an ornamental garden plant.

 The leaves are egg-shaped or elliptic with pointed tips and have a prominent red middle vein.
 They are arranged oppositely or in whorls of three.
 The leaf edges are sharply serrated and have glands.